ProAgileAB/agile-team-development/guides/Repairing-Broken-Agreements.md

 ### Background:

-Your company allows working from home.
+Your company allows for a mix of remote and in-office work.
+Your team has agreed to try to get together in the office at least on Tuesdays and Fridays.
 Sam emails you for the third Friday in a row: "I will be working from home today, I can be reached by mail and over communicator".
-You feel this is convenient for Sam personally but it is causing disadvantages for you as a team.
-Discussions need to take place remotely which is very slow compared to sitting together.
+You feel that the benefits of in-office work is decreased when Sam is still remote and sometimes he is not even responding that fast.

 ### Assignment: